 You can register online and will have to provide:

-- Your address, date of birth, contact details, and name
+- Your name, address, date of birth, and contact details

 - Your tax file number (TFN)